KeithCu/FlaskEvents/README.md

 ### 6. Duplicate Events Feature
 - **Description**: Allow users to duplicate existing events, creating a new event with the same details but editable fields (e.g., date).
 - **Importance**: Medium (Rank: 6)
-- **Why It’s Important**: Duplicating events saves time for users creating similar events, improving efficiency.
+- **Why It's Important**: Duplicating events saves time for users creating similar events, improving efficiency.
 - **Implementation Considerations**:
   - **Backend**:
-    - Create a route like `/event/<id>/duplicate` that copies an event’s details to a new event.
+    - Create a route like `/event/<id>/duplicate` that copies an event's details to a new event.
   - **UI**:
-    - Add a “Duplicate” button on the event details page or in the event list.
+    - Add a "Duplicate" button on the event details page or in the event list.
   - **API**:
     - Optionally, add an endpoint like `/events/<id>/duplicate`.
   - **Example Code**: